Deyan Audio: Branches

-Corporate History
+Corporate history

-Deyan Audio was started by Bob and Debra Deyan.
-The company started in their home in Van Nuys, California in 1990, doing their first recordings in a clothes closet.
+Deyan Audio was started by Bob and Debra Deyan in their home in Van Nuys, California in 1990, producing their first recordings in a bedroom clothes closet that had good acoustics.
 The company grew and moved to a larger location in Tarzana California in 2007.
 They expanded again in 2013, adding their Northridge location.
+In a 2015 article in Publishers Weekly they were described as "legendary in audiobook circles".
+Bob died of complications from ALS in 2014.

 Awards

 Deyan Audio has won four Grammy Awards and been nominated eleven times, in addition to numerous Audie Awards, ListenUp, Benjamin Franklin, and Earphone Awards.

 Bob and Debra Deyan won the Lifetime Achievement Award in 2013 from the Audio Publishers Association, for their work in helping to pioneer the audiobook industry.
+They were the first individuals to receive the award, prior recipients were publishing houses.